kchapelier/node-datafilter/README.md

 * contains : Check that the field is a string and contains the value
 * array contains : Check that the field is an array and contains the value
 * regexp : Test the field against a RegExp object
+* starts with : Check that the field starts with the value
+* ends with : Check that the field ends with the value

 ### Operator negation and multiple values